 5.5.
-Viability: How secure are the Please provide evide Table 21 - External - ed third par ty con tributions external sources of funding? Туре Source How sec ure? mon n will the ey be able?
-Public e.g. SELEP LGI Not secu depende outcome business ent on e of the case the f e business is approve unding wil lable from 7/18. ed, II be Private e.g. Develope developi contribu are avai deliver t ment tions that whei comi n 2018/19, n the scher mences truction.
+Viability: How secure are the Please provide evide Table 21 - External , , , , ed third par ty cont tributions external sources of funding? Туре Source How sec cure?
+When mone avail Public e.g. SELEP LGI Not secu depende outcome business ent on e of the case the fu e business is approve unding wil able from 1/18.
+Private e.g. Develope developi contribu are avai deliver t ment tions that when comn 2018/19, a the scher mences truction.
 5.6.
-Cost overruns If there is cost over d be met from t • 5.7.
-Delivery timescales Transport capital pr The delivery of the p programme will b e undertaken d uring the pe eriod 2 2017/18 to 2019/20, with the m ocusseu uu ing 20 516/19.
-Table 22 - Spend P rofile Funding 2017-2018 2018-2019 2019-202 20 2020- 2021 SELEP LGF 10% 60% 30% 0% Developer Contributions 0% 60% 40% 0%] The main risks for the delivery timescale, a design phase.
-This c alongside the need delivery.
-As outlined in section impact on the move soon as detailed des Management measu are associated wi ould have an imp to manage the pu on 7, Risk Assessn ment of traffic in sign commences, th the identifica bact on costs and ublic acceptabilition nent, the schem this corridor du an assessment tion of utilit d the deliver ty of the sch e will have a uring constru- of the impa ies at ry of th neme o a cons uction ct of T the detaile he scheme during sch iderable .
-Therefor raffic e, eme e, as the scheme constru L 1 · In terms of utility im of utility companies in the preparation on of the constru uction progr amme 2.
-5.8.
+Cost overruns If there is cost over -runs these woul he County C l Council 's Local 5.7.
+Delivery timescales Transport capital pr The delivery of the p 2019/20, with the m Table 22 - Spend Pr programme will b najority of on roa e undertaken d uring the pe eriod 2 017/18 to Funding 2017-2018 2018-2019 2019-202 20 2020- 2021 SELEP LGF 10% 60% 30% 0% Developer Contributions 0% 60% 40% 0% The main risks for the delivery timescale, and design phase.
+This calongside the need to delivery. are associated wi ould have an imp to manage the pi th the identifica pact on costs and ublic acceptabili tion of utilit d the deliver ty of the sch ties at f ry of th neme d the detaile ne scheme during sche 2, As outlined in section impact on the move soon as detailed des Management measu the scheme constru ment of traffic ir sign commences, ures will need to this corridor du an assessment uring constru of the impa uction. ct of Ti .
+Therefor raffic In terms of utility im of utility companies - ent 5.8.
 Financial risk management The key financial ris development contri - - • ntial To mitigate this, on potentially revised.
-Eastbourne Boroug outlined as potentia If additional fund h Council to secu ling is required, re additional de ESCC will w velopment ork ac tively with
+Eastbourne Boroug outlined as potentia If additional fund h Council to secu ling is required, re additional de ESCC will w velopment ork act tively with